 Talking with youth about basic health and functioning

 - Remind youth of the Five Freedoms discussion and let them know they are going to dig even deeper into the topic of animal welfare!
 Make it exciting, telling them they already know a lot, but now it’s time to think in more detail and about the good things they do to care for their animals.

 - Start a conversation by asking what important physical needs are provided for animals.
 Focus on physical needs because other needs (natural living and affective states) will be addressed later.
 Answers will likely be the same as what was provided with the Five Freedom discussion, which is perfect!
 The Three Circles are an extension of the Five Freedoms, so it is important that you help youth find this connection.

 - Once youth make the connection with the Five Freedoms, introduce the Three Circles Model.
 A picture will be very helpful in explaining the three parts, how they overlap and how they can diverge.
 Give the basic definitions from Part 3 and ask the youth to describe where the physical needs they just listed fit.
 Ask them also to place the Five Freedoms that meet the physical needs in the appropriate circle.

 - A more detailed understanding of welfare has just been introduced!
 This, like the Five Freedoms, should be very familiar to youth.
 Once these physical needs are recognized, it will be easier to have the conversations about the more abstract topics of Natural Living and Affective States.

-Parts 5 and 6 in this series will explore Natural Living and Affective States more in depth.
-Part 7 will include real-world examples to use as conversation starters to practice expressing their and suing critical thinking skills.
+Parts 5 and 6 in this series will explore natural living and affective states more in depth.
+Part 7 will include real-world examples to use as conversation starters to practice expressing their and using critical thinking skills.